What is a merchant account?

 - In both cases, there is an option for the supporter to cover that processing fee for you.

-- If all your supporters cover the fee, which a high percentage of donors do, you’ll pay no transaction fees and have cost-free fundraising, and your effective rate is 0%.
+For example, if all of your supporters covered the fee, you’d pay no transaction fees and have cost-free fundraising, and your effective rate is 0%.
 (Yes, this actually happens sometimes!)

 If none of your supporters covered the fee, your effective rate ends up being the full 4.9% + 30 cents.
 (This typically only happens when you never give them the option to cover it.)

 Ok, but realistically, what can you expect to pay toward transaction fees on Flipcause?

 SO, WHAT IS FLIPCAUSE'S 1.5% EFFECTIVE RATE GUARANTEE?

 We want to make sure you're getting the best effective transaction rate possible so that we will cap your effective rate at 1.5% (for qualified transactions).